Set up agentless Real User Monitoring

 If you already have an application that's set up for agentless monitoring, select Applications currently set up for agentless monitoring in step 3 of the instructions above instead of entering your application name.
 You can then view the list of applications already set up for agentless monitoring and their corresponding JavaScript tags, codes, or snippets.
 This is useful when you've already added the RUM JavaScript to some of your pages and want to extend monitoring visibility to other pages.

-Step 3 optional Choose another RUM JavaScript insertion format optional
+Step 3 optional Choose another RUM JavaScript snippet format optional

-To get a different insertion format of the RUM JavaScript
+To get a different snippet format of the RUM JavaScript

 1. Go to Web.